AwfulRanger/ARMenu/README.md

 # ARMenu
-Lua main menu for Garry's Mod.
+Lua main menu for Garry's Mod (work in progress).

-A work in progress.

 # Installing
 Move the contents of ARMenu into the "garrysmod" folder.